DominicOram/mx-bluesky-fork/docs/developer/hyperion/reference/readme.md

 ## Testing

-Unit tests can be run with `python -m pytest -m "not s03" --random-order`.
+Unit tests can be run with `pytest --random-order`.
 To see log output from tests you can turn on logging with the `--logging` command line option and then use the `-s` command line option to print logs into the console.
-So to run the unit tests such that all logs are at printed to the terminal, you can use `python -m pytest -m "not s03" --random-order --logging -s`.
+So to run the unit tests such that all logs are at printed to the terminal, you can use `python -m pytest --random-order --logging -s`.
 Note that this will likely overrun your terminal buffer, so you can narrow the selection of tests with the `-k "<test name pattern>"` option.

-To be able to run the system tests, or a complete fake scan, we need the simulated S03 beamline.
-This can be found at: https://gitlab.diamond.ac.uk/controls/python3/s03_utils

 To fake interaction and processing with Zocalo, you can run `fake_zocalo/dls_start_fake_zocalo.sh`, and make sure to run `module load dials/latest` before starting hyperion (in the same terminal).